 Here is what others are saying on the subject and we encourage you to look further into Creatine safety for yourself.

 "In order to minimize health and safety risks to student-athletes, maintain ethical standards and reduce liability risks, school personnel and coaches should never supply, recommend or permit the use of any drug, medication or food supplement solely for performance-enhancing purposes."-National Federation of State High School Associations

 "that the provision of weight-gain and muscle/strength building supplement products to student-athletes by member institutions and their personnel be non permissible at all times."

 "As with anything that is not subject to a certification process such as conducted by the Food and Drug Administration, purity and safety are not assured.
 Terjung, [Ronald Terjung, professor of biomedical sciences at the University of Missouri, Columbia], also said the report, in addition to providing a scientific analysis of the effects of creatine on athletics performance, expressed some ethical concerns related to the use of creatine in the athletics arena.
 He said the report challenged any attempt to enhance sports performance by external means when athletics skill, dedicated training and personal effort remain the stellar quality of the true athletics competition.
 "Any view that ergogenic agents are essential to achieve that competitive edge in sports events undermines the spirit of athletics competition," Terjung said.
 "Such a view may even foster a misguided drive that more is better and/or external dependence is essential."-NCAA's News & Features

 "If creatine use is in any way related to dehydration, and it seems there is a connection, there are two areas of serious concern.
 Those areas are the use of creatine by athletes who are, or will be, competing in the "dog days of summer" and the use of creatine by wrestlers who are trying to lose weight.
 The combination of creatine supplementation, high heat, and high humidity could be deadly!
 Conditions creating high heat and humidity can be found naturally in the environment or created through the use of artificial weight loss methods such as rubber or plastic suits, saunas, or superheated wrestling rooms.
 Regardless of how the conditions are created, there is great concern for athletes who use creatine and work out in high heat and high humidity."-Iowa High School Athletic Association

-If you have questions or comments about this web site or strength development or training please write strongerathletes
+If you have questions or comments about this web site or strength development or training please Contact Stronger Athletes.